eclab/edisyn/README.md

 First install Edisyn from the [Edisyn.dmg](https://github.com/eclab/edisyn/raw/master/install/Edisyn.dmg) file located in the "install" directory.
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

-Sierra has really locked down the ability to run an application that's not from a paid-up Apple Developer.
+Sierra has really locked down the ability to run an application that's not from a commercial, paying Apple Developer.
 And I'm not one.
 So you will have to instruct Sierra to permit Edisyn to run.

-Let's assume you stuck Edisyn in the /Application directory as usual.
+Let's assume you stuck Edisyn in the /Applications directory as usual.
 Then:

 1. Run the Terminal Program (in /Applications/Utilities/)
 2. Type the following command and hit RETURN: `   sudo spctl --add /Applications/Edisyn.app`